Kaieteur Falls — Visitor Guide 2026

 | Trans Guyana Airways | $275-310 | $375-410 | No | 12 | Varies |

-The trek includes a boat ride up the Potaro River through the dramatic Kaieteur Gorge, with walls rising 2,000 feet on either side, before the challenging climb up "Oh My God" mountain to the Kaieteur Plateau — a 2-4 hour ascent depending on fitness level.
-You'll pass through several different ecosystems and camp along the river with spectacular gorge views.
-The return is by small aircraft from the Kaieteur airstrip to Georgetown.
+For hardcore adventurers, a 5-day guided trek through the rainforest follows the route Georgetown → Linden → Mahdia → Pamela Landing → Kaieteur.
+Travel by bus, 4x4, boat, and on foot through some of Guyana's most remote terrain.
+The trek includes a boat ride up the Potaro River through the dramatic Kaieteur Gorge, with walls rising 2,000 feet on either side, before the challenging climb up "Oh My God" mountain to the Kaieteur Plateau.
+Return is by aircraft from the Kaieteur airstrip.

 Hotel pickup in Georgetown.
 Most tour operators provide complimentary transfers from major hotels.